top of page

 How many counselling sessions should I have?

 There is no prescribed number.
 It really depends on the issues and how you are feeling about the process.
-However, 6 to 8 sessions represent an average number for many people.
+However, 6 to 8 sessions represents the average.

 How often should I attend counselling?

-It is suggested that weekly sessions provide for the most effective therapy.
-If counselling continues for a longer period, people often find it helpful to start at weekly, move to fortnightly then monthly.
-This way, there is a gradual easing away whilst allowing for the opportunity to ‘check in’ regularly over an extended period.
-Primarily, it’s down to your preference.
+Weekly sessions provide for the most effective therapy.
+If counselling continues for a longer period it can be helpful to move to fortnightly then monthly.
+This way, there is a graduaeasing away with opportunity to ‘check in’ regularly over a longer period.

 Are counselling sessions confidential?